-IMPORTANT: To prevent debris from getting into the system during filter cleaning, D1 recommends that you shut off the power at the GFCI or enter "Standby Mode" - outlined in the Settings section of this manual.
+IMPORTANT: To prevent debris from getting into the system during filter cleaning, D1 recommends that you shut off the power at the GFCI or enter "Standby Mode," page 34.

 A. Cleaning the Filter Cartridges

 Your system has two filters.
 To remove and clean the filters, follow these steps.
 We recommend that you clean the filters once a month as preventative maintenance.
 Every other cleaning, soak the filters in filter cleaning solution and rinse thoroughly.